hsavit1/Awesome-ReactiveCocoa/README.md

-## ReactiveCocoa, Functional Reactive Programming, and MVVM isn't easy to understand (especially for an Object Oriented developer), so here's a few good things to look at (from my experience).
-Note that most of these are in Objective C (my language of choice when I first started to learn RAC).
+## ReactiveCocoa, Functional Reactive Programming, and MVVM aren't easy to understand (especially for an Object Oriented developer), so here's a few good things to look at (from my experience).
+Note that most of these are in Objective C (my language of choice when I first started to learn RAC) and are centered around RAC 2.5.
 Some are in other languages (Haskell, Scala, Erlang) but none are in Swift.
 By design, I've decided to make a separate list for Swift and RAC 3.0

 ##### RAC 2.5 Reads